mayankdewan/Minesweeper/README.md

-# Minesweeper
+# Overview

-This is a simple implementation of the classic game Minesweeper.
+This Repo contains the implementation of classic Minesweeper game utilizing the Depth-First Search (DFS) algorithm.
+The game is played on a grid of cells, some containing mines.
+The objective is to reveal all cells without hitting a mine.
+Users can input commands in the format {character}{numeric}, such as A1 or FA1 to flag a specific cell.

-## Description
+## Grid Format

-The game is played on a grid of squares.
-Some squares contain mines; others don't.
-If you click on a square containing a mine, you lose.
-If you manage to click all the squares (without clicking on any mines) or flag all the mines, you win.
+The grid is represented as follows:
+   A B C D
+1  _ _ _ _
+2  _ _ _ _
+3  _ _ _ _
+4  _ _ _ _

+(This is an example for a 4x4 grid)

-## Getting Started
+# Getting Started

-### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+## Dependies

+Ensure you have .Net Core 6.0 Package and Visual Studio installed.
+You can download the .Net Core package (https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

-### Installing
+### Installation

-* How/where to download your program
+* Clone the project to your local system.
-* Any modifications needed to be made to files/folders

-### Executing program
+* Open the solution file in Visual Studio.

-* How to run the program
+* Build the project.

-* Step-by-step bullets
+## Execution
+This is a console application.
+Once the code is built, press F5 or start the application in Visual Studio to launch the Minesweeper game.

-## Help
+## Gameplay

-Any advise for common problems or issues.
+* Enter your moves in the format {character}{numeric} (e.g., A1 or FA1 for flagging).
+* Selecting a cell with a mine results in a loss.
+* Successfully revealing all cells without hitting a mine leads to victory.